 - The Justice Program Administrator confirmed the appointment, qualifications, and continued efforts of the PREA Compliance Officer and the Agency Designee. - Interview with the Agency Designee/Justice Program Administrator indicates she is knowledgeable and educated on the PREA Standards.
 The Agency Designee/Justice Program Administrator is committed to implementing PREA in the Commonwealth of Kentucky.
-She has experience and sufficient time and authority to coordinate that agency's effort to comply with the PREA Standards. - The Justice Program Administrator is directly responsible for overseeing twenty-three (23) facility PREA Coordinator and assists and provides advice to private providers who serve Kentucky youth.
+She has experience and sufficient time and authority to coordinate that agency's effort to comply with the PREA Standards.
+The Justice Program Administrator is directly responsible for overseeing twenty-three (23) facility PREA Coordinator and assists and provides advice to private providers who serve Kentucky youth.
 The JPS facilitates meetings with the facility PREA Coordinators to discuss any needs, problems, ideas, or suggestions for improvement.
-She further indicated there are annual PREA training, conducts conference calls on a quarterly basis, and when necessary weekly telephone calls to check in with PREA Coordinators.
+She further indicated there are annual PREA training, conducts conference calls on a six-month basis, and when necessary monthly telephone calls to check in with PREA Coordinators.
 There is an internal monitoring system and conduct an annual PREA audit.
-Interview with the facility Superintendent and Assistant Superintendent confirmed the YSPS is designated as the facility's PREA Coordinator.
-Interviews with the facility Superintendent and Assistant Superintendent, indicated they are knowledgeable and educated on the PREA Standards based on their years of experience with implementing PREA within the facility.
-The YSPS oversees the facility's efforts to comply with the PREA standards further and has indicated she has enough time to manage all the PREA related responsibilities.
-When she identifies any compliance issues, he informs and processes any issues with the facility Assistant Superintendent, Regional Facility Administrator and Justice Program Administrator.
+Interview with the facility Superintendent confirmed the SSC is designated as the facility's PREA Coordinator.
+Interviews with the facility Superintendent and PREA Coordinator indicated they are knowledgeable and educated on the PREA Standards based on their years of experience with implementing PREA within the facility.
+The SSC oversees the facility's efforts to comply with the PREA standards further and has indicated he has enough time to manage all the PREA related responsibilities.
+When he identifies any compliance issues, he related responsibilities.
+When he identifies any compliance issues, he informs and processes any issues with the facility Superintendent, Regional Facility Administrator and Justice Program Administrator.
 Based on the above listed information, the agency and facility meet the standard and complies with the standard for the relevant review period.